tattersoftware/codeigniter4-preferences/README.md

 > Note: Be sure to load the helper file (`helper('preferences')`) before using the helper function.

+`preference()` will retrieve and store contextual settings for the current authenticated user.
+If no user is authenticated then it will fall back on the `Session` class with semi-persistent settings for as long as the session lasts.

 ## Troubleshooting

 `Preferences` is a very "thin" library conjoining `Settings` and your authentication library